TALKING WITH YOUR DOCTOR

 Dr. Weisenthal's consultation hours for physicians are 11:00 AM until 5:00 PM Pacific Time.

 The choice of whether or not to have Dr. Weisenthal perform your personalized cytometric profiling studies is yours alone.
-Our goal here and always is to provide you with all the information you and your physician need in order to make a fully informed choice.
+Our goal here is to assist you and your physician in making a fully informed decision.

 Welcome to the Patients Section of this website.
 This section is dedicated to cancer patients and others interested in obtaining the maximum benefit from available cancer treatments.